MonikaSzucs/comp-2825-computer-architecture-organization/class-2/class2.md

 - Graphics cards GPUs
 - BUS

-With paralellism we want to finish them as much as possible that is our bandwidth
+With paralellism we want to finish them as much as possible that is our `bandwidth`

 ## von Neumann Datapath
 (inside the CPU) `page 57`

-`Program counter` (PC) - holds the main memory (RAM) address of the next instruction to be FDE (Fetch-decode-execute) it knwos the next instruction and where
+`Program counter` (PC) - holds the main memory (RAM) address of the next instruction to be FDE (Fetch-decode-execute) it knows the next instruction and where

 How many registers do you have in your computer approx?
-16 floating point registers - you dont need tha tmany you only need to make sure it has teh proper data in it that is all.
+16 floating point registers - you dont need that many you only need to make sure it has the proper data in it that is all.
 Its just like you live 100 years you dont need to store 100 years of food you only eat a little at a time just like a register it takes in a little at a time.

 - Program counter is what pulls it into the register file